Continuous Testing Manifesto

-- Version Control: Keep you tests close to your developer workflow and create a record of tests.
+- Version Control: Keep your tests close to your developer workflow and create a record of tests.

 - Continuous Integration: Create a safety valve for quality as early as possible.

-- Pluggable: Integrate QA with development tooling to keep pace with development process.
+- Pluggable: Integrate QA with development tooling to keep pace with the development process.

 About the Author